Hamster45105/pyshortener/README.md

 ### Can I add more URL services?

-Sure, if these two conditions are met
+Sure, if these two conditions are met:

-1. The API must have be completely free and not require a signup
+1. The API must have be completely free and not require a signup,
+2. The API must not require an API key,
-2. The API must be in english
+3. The API must be in English

 ## License